mru00/serial_rent/README.md

 up-to-date series through automatic torrent searching and downloading.

-manages a subscription of you series, provides methods to
+manages a subscription of your series, provides methods to

+*   subscribe to a series
-*   search for updates
+*   search for new episodes
 *   download files
 *   sort them into a nice looking file-tree series/season/episode

+it is managed through a web-interface. all internals are available via a rest-interface, allowing easy remote control and cron-jobbing.

 trackers
 --------